October 03, 2015

 “Leader of the Pack” (11/8/86) – Scott tries to figure out a way to get rid of a biker gang causing trouble in town.

-“The Curse of the Red Paw’ (11/15/86) – The Howards head to Traynsylvania to reconnect to their past and check out a castle they inherited.
+“The Curse of the Red Paw’ (11/15/86) – The Howards head to Transylvania to reconnect with their past and check out a castle they inherited.

-“Under My Spell” (11/29/86) – A new family moves to town and turns everyone but the Howards into zombies.
+“Under My Spell” (11/29/86) – A new family moves to town and ends up being witches that turn everyone into zombies under their control.

 “Teen Wolf Punks Out” (12/6/86) – Scott finds acceptance for his wolf side as he and Boof enter into the punk scene.